tristankechlo/TheWoolCollection/README.md

 ## TODO

-- add more blocks
+- custom sounds
+  - for buttons
-    - wool pressure plates ?
+  - for pressure plates
-    - wool trapdoors ?
+  - for fence gates
-- make fences connect to other fences
+- make fences connect to wooden fences